vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

 node.neighbours = [node1,node2] # watchvar node.neighbours
 ```

+* Additional ! :

   Once a variable is marked for tracing, it will be traced through all function calls that are made : provided either of the three conditions are satisfied

   * The variable is mutable

   * The variable is passed as an argument to the function call

-* The object the variable is bound to , is passed as an argument to the call
+  * The object the variable is bound to , is passed as an argument to the call.

+    That is : lets say self.dp is marked for tracing in the file [demo2.py](demo_files/demo2.py)  in demo demonstrated in [config1](config1.json).
+If either self, dp are passed as arguments to the call ,the variable will continue to be traced under the new name it is passed as in the function call.

+    This is especially helpful to avoid remarking of variables in every function seperately.

+    Post every  function return, for variables that have been marked , the variable changes are shown.

+    Limitation:
+    Use cases where this fails : when multiple variables are pointing to the same object, the first one being marked for tracing is passed.